Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 Are there people you are accidentally alienating?
 For example, if your event is female-only, how will you be welcoming to someone who identifies as female but does not have physical characteristics typically associated with that gender?

-Midsumma Festival is again working with Eventfinda as the ticketing system portal for the 2020 festival.
-All ticketed Midsumma Festival After Party events (free and priced) must have at least 10% of their event capacity sold through the Midsumma Festival ticketing system.
-Once allocation is exhausted, additional tickets cannot be unreasonably withheld
+Midsumma Festival is again working with Eventfinda as the ticketing system portal for the 2021 festival.
+All ticketed Midsumma Festival events (free and priced) must have 100% of their event capacity sold through the Midsumma Festival ticketing system (unless otherwise approved by Midsumma).

 "Free-ticketed events" are events that are free of charge but require audiences to register or book.
 If this is your event, it needs to be ticketed through Midsumma Festival's ticketing system so that festival audiences are able to book for all Midsumma events from the one central location.
 This comes at no extra cost to you or your audience.
 There are no "Booking" fees for "Free-ticketed events".